UPPMAX/R-python-julia-matlab-HPC/docs/r/batchR.rst

             #x is how many cards you want, at most as many as shown above
             #SBATCH --gpus:x
             #SBATCH -C type
-            #Outcomment the below if you asked for A100 cards
-            #SBATCH -p amd_gpu
             #Writing output and error files
             #SBATCH --output=output%J.out
             #SBATCH --error=error%J.error